Auto Loan Tips and Scams

 Don't Let Financing be an Afterthought, it Should be a Forethought

-Question: Jeff, I just got ripped off on my interest rate by the dealer!
-What should I do?
+Question: Jeff, I got ripped off on my interest rate by the dealer!
+What can I do?

 Key Auto Financing Tips